iryna-savchuk/ML-snippets/README.md

 * **1. Machine Learning A-Z (Udemy-based)**

-Is based on the Udemy course "Machine Learning A-Z™: Hands-On Python & R In Data Science".
-Created back in 2018.
-Contains pieces of code in Python and R for a variaty of ML tasks.
+This material is based on the Udemy course "Machine Learning A-Z™: Hands-On Python & R In Data Science".
+The folder was created in 2018.
+It contains pieces of code in Python and R for a variaty of ML tasks.

 * **2. Deploy ML model to AWS (Coursera-based)**

-This is Coursera-based project devoted to building a spam detector using ML, creating a Flask API application and deploying it via AWS Elastic Beanstalk technology.
+This is Coursera-based project.
+It's devoted to creating a Flask API ML application (a spam detector) and deploying it with the help of the AWS Elastic Beanstalk technology.

 * **ML-with-Python-Sklearn.ipynb**